Sruthisl94/Power-Bi--Global-Store-Sales-Analysis/README.md

 * The sale of products and profits earned is maximum in the United states.
 * The countries charging higher shipping costs are selling fewer products and earning low profits
 * For every market, the number of products shipped had been increasing from 2011 to 2014.
+* The percentage of shipping cost varies with the shipping mode and it is greater for standard class and almost same for the second and first class which is 20%.